Continue to cart

 6. Wear Breathable Cotton Underwear

 It is important to wear underwear made from natural material such as cotton, which is absorbent and breathable.
-Avoid tight fitting garments like tights or pantyhose if vaginal odor is a problem for you.
-Change underwear after exercising to keep things dry.
+Avoid tight fitting clothes like tights or pantyhose if vaginal odor is a problem for you.
+Change underwear after exercising to keep things dry and avoid irritation.

 It is also a good idea to go without underwear at night.